Louise Mountbatten: Crown princess

 During World War II, Louise was active in aid work within the Red Cross.
 She collected candles and other non-electric light sources for the needy during the campaign "Vinterljus" (English: Winter Lights).
 Another contribution was Kronprinsessans Gåvokommitté för Neutralitetsvakten (English: "The Crown Princess Gift Association For the Neutral Defence Forces"), which provided the soldiers mobilised to guard the borders of neutral Sweden with gifts: normally socks, scarfs and caps knitted by contributors from all over the country.
 As a citizen of a neutral country, Louise was also able to act as a messenger between relatives and friends across warfaring borders.
 She also provided supplies to many private citizens in this way, such as "two old ladies in Münich", the former German language teacher of her husband's late wife, and the exiled Princess Tatiana of Russia in Palestine.
 It is said many would have died, had it not been for Louise's help.
 In 1940, for example, she sent supplies to the British major Michael Smiley of the Rifle Brigade, who was captured and placed in a prisoner of war camp, after his mother-in-law Alicia Pearson had asked for her help.
 During the Finnish Winter War, Louise set up a home for Finnish war orphans at Ulriksdal Palace.

 Queen consort

 In 1950, Louise became queen after her husband's accession to the throne.
 Louise is described as a true democrat at heart, and was therefore somewhat disturbed at being celebrated merely in her capacity of queen.
 In reference to the attention, she remarked: "People look at me as if I were something special.
 Surely I do not look differently today from how I looked yesterday!"

-Louise disliked the strict pre-World War I protocol at court, retained during her mother-in-law's era, and reformed it when she became queen, instituting new guidelines in 1954 which democraticised many old customs.
+Louise disliked the strict pre-World War I protocol at court, retained during her mother-in-law's era, and reformed it when she became queen, instituting new guidelines in 1954 which democratised many old customs.
 In 1962, she abolished the court presentations, replaced them with "democratic ladies' lunches", to which she invited professional career women, a custom which was to continue under Princess Sibylla after her death.
 Louise also renovated and redecorated the interior of the Royal Palace in Stockholm.